Home | Profile - Edit | Your Page | Your Inbox Browse | Search Games | Log In

 In the cruel kingdoms north of the Viraxian Empire, a barbarian seeks treasure - and vengeance!
 Having escaped the clutches of the Slaver King, he has vowed to pillage the wealth of the kingdom ... then bring it to its knees.
 YOU are this barbarian.
 Weakened by your ordeal as a slave, wandering an unfamiliar realm filled with danger, you must use cunning, savagery, and something approximating English syntax to regain thy might, rally an army of friends to your cause, do repeated business with a Delicate Doxy, and do deadly violence unto the Slaver King!

-This is a faux-retro adaptation of a nonexistent 1979 adventure from an alternate timeline, itself based on a nonexistent 1979 pen-and-paper RPG (a complete scan of which is included with the documentation).
+This is a faux-retro adaptation of a nonexistent 1979 text adventure from an alternate timeline, itself based on a nonexistent 1979 pen-and-paper RPG (a complete scan of which is included with the documentation).

 Game Details